-Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2014 cohort of first-time, full- time, bachelor's (or equivalent) degree-seeking undergraduate students 118 140 157 415 В Of the initial 2014 cohort, how many did not persist and did not graduate for the following reasons: • Deceased • Permanently Disabled • Armed Forces • Foreign Aid Service of the Federal Government • Official church missions • Report Total Allowable Exclusions 0 0 0 0 3 Final 2014 cohort, after adjusting for allowable exclusions 118 140 157 415 ) Of the initial 2014 cohort, how many completed the program in four years or less (by Aug.
-31, 2018) 80 100 99 279 Of the initial 2014 cohort, how many completed the program in more than four years but in five years or less (after Aug.
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2014 cohort of first-time, full-time, bachelor's (or equivalent) degree-seeking undergraduate students В Of the initial 2014 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions С Final 2014 cohort, after adjusting for allowable exclusions D Of the initial 2014 cohort, how many completed the program in four years or less (by Aug.
+31, 2018) E Of the initial 2014 cohort, how many completed the program in more than four years but in five years or less (after Aug.
 31, 2018 and by Aug.
-31, 2019) 7 6 12 25 = Of the initial 2014 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2019) F Of the initial 2014 cohort, how many completed the program in more than five years but in six years or less (after Aug.
 31, 2019 and by Aug.
-31, 2020) 0 2 2 4 G Total graduating within six years (sum of lines D, E, and F) 87 108 113 308
+31, 2020) G Total graduating within six years (sum of lines D, E, and F) Н Six-year graduation rate for 2014 cohort (G divided by C) % % % %